myFields-Mobile/myFields-ReportingApp/App/README.md

     7. normalUserMenu.html and specialistUserMenu.html
         i.
 Potentially add a “Contact Us” button that does what the Help button does and change the Help button to a tips/faq page
+    8. There needs to be an interface available where myFields specialists/agents/researchers can view crop reports and later approve those reports

 ## Reference Links: